niskarshpandey/Weather/README.md

 Link: [https://niskarshpandey.github.io/Weather/]

 Weather App is a simple web application that provides real‑time weather information for any city.
-Built with HTML, CSS, and JavaScript, it fetches data from the OpenWeatherMap API and displays current conditions along with a 5‑day forecast.
+Built with HTML, CSS, and JavaScript, it fetches data from the OpenWeatherMap API and displays current forecast.

 ## Features